doinghun/TIL/docs/oop-1.md

 ---
 id: oop-1
-title: Object Oriented Programming in JavaScript [Part 1]
+title: OOP in JS [Part 1]
 ---

 ### What are Objects

 - Objects in JavaScript are used to model real-world objects, giving them properties and behavior just like their real-world counterparts.
-(Eg. Object - Cars, Property: Wheel)
+(Eg. Object - Cars, Property - Wheel)
 - These qualities, or properties, define what makes up an object.

 ```javascript